 A personal friend of the deceased has favoured us with the following sketch of the character of the late Abraham Solomon:- The personal character of this accomplished man was in every respect admirable.
 He was a patter of manly virtues and simple worth.
 Rarely have talents so remarkable been associated with modesty so unaffected and sincere.
 His cheerful habit of thought, his delicate consideration for the feelings of others, his genuine kindness of heart; which shone through every feature, and made itself heard in every tone of his voice; his honesty of speech and character, were so many links in the chain which bound to him a very wide circle of friends and associates in the tie of close and friendly esteem.
 Those who knew him valued and loved the man not less than they admired the artist.
 Often such language is held in the exaggerated eulogy of one who is lose; but these are the words which all employed who spoke of Abraham Solomon during his life; these are words which will find a loud echo in the hearts of all who knew him; and there are none but will feel that this expresses the character of a man who was an honour to the family from which he sprung, to the faith to which he sincerely and devoutly adhered, and to the art which he cultivated with such success.

 This website was created by Dr Carolyn Conroy and Dr Roberto C. Ferrari, and is copyrighted by law.
-All digital images were reproduced with the permission of the owners; distribution rights for these works rests with the individuals who own the original work of art.
+Images were reproduced with either the direct permission of the owners or via Creative Commons fair use - distribution rights for these works rests with the individuals who own the original work of art.
 All secondary source material reproduced here is protected by copyright with the author or publisher of the original source.
 The only exception to this rule are the items made available that are in the public domain.
 The rules of fair use apply if you wish to use any information from this site for non-profit educational purposes.
+See Citing this Site.